awsdocs/aws-greengrass-developer-guide/doc_source/docker-app-connector.md

       You use the UID to configure the `DockerUserId` parameter for the connector\.

-## Usage Information<a name="docker-app-connector-usage-info"></a>
+## Usage information<a name="docker-app-connector-usage-info"></a>

 When you use the Greengrass Docker application deployment connector, you should be aware of the following implementation\-specific usage information\.
 + Fixed prefix for project names\.
 The connector prepends the `greengrassdockerapplicationdeployment` prefix to the names of the Docker containers that it starts\.
 The connector uses this prefix as the project name in the `docker-compose` commands that it runs\.

 + Logging behavior\.
 The connector writes status information and troubleshooting information to a log file\.
 You can configure AWS IoT Greengrass to send logs to CloudWatch Logs and to write logs locally\.
-For more information, see [Logging for Connectors](connectors.md#connectors-logging)\.
+For more information, see [Logging for connectors](connectors.md#connectors-logging)\.
 This is the path to the local log for the connector:

   ```
   /greengrass-root/ggc/var/log/user/region/aws/DockerApplicationDeployment.log